 Trustee Meetings attended Out of a possible

-Jason Tipple 6 6
+John Smith 6 6

-Daniel Thrower 6 6
+Mary Richards 6 6

 Patrick Gorman 6 6

-Mary Richards 4 6
+Lisa Morgan (appointed 19 April 2022) 2 2

-John Smith 6 6
+Daniel Thrower 6 6

 The Risk and Audit Committee is a sub committee of the main Board of Trustees.
 The key focus of the committee has been to review the Trust's financial, governance, risk management and internal control systems.
 The Risk and Audit Committee met 4 times during the accounting period.